Table of Contents

 It’s easy to feel exhausted by writing and rewriting your essay while checking for loopholes and grammatical errors.

-Asking a mentor or a friend to read it will not only help you fix the problems in your college essay but also provide you with a fresh perspective.
+Asking a mentor or friend to read it will help you fix the problems in your college essay and provide you with a fresh perspective.

 What if there was an AI tool that could help you write the perfect essay in no time!?

-Knowing all the things you are supposed to write in your essay and actually including all aspects in it are entirely different matters.
+Knowing everything you are supposed to write in your essay and including all aspects are entirely different matters.

 - Sentence structure